coreeng/core-platform-docs/content/app/how-tos/manage-secrets.md

 ## Reference secret in application

 {{% notice note %}}
-In order for a secret to be available through env variables, it first must be mounted by at least one pod.
+In order for a secret to be available through env variables, it first must be mounted by pod accessing it.
 {{% /notice %}}

 ```yaml